ipfs/ipfs-docs/docs/reference/cli.md

     * "xml"
   (Specified by the "--encoding" or "--enc" flag)

-  The encoding of the object's data field can be specifed by using the --data-encoding flag
+  The encoding of the object's data field can be specified by using the --data-encoding flag

   Supported values are: